HMRC has published a series of documents outlining the forthcoming ‘off-payroll’ IR35 rules for contractors working for public sector organisations.

 An overview of the public sector IR35 changes

 This document provides an overview of how IR35 will be applied to off-payroll working in the public sector from 6th April 2017 onwards.

 In essence, from this date, the responsibility for determining whether or not a contract is ‘inside IR35’ will rest with the public sector client.
-If the contract is caught, then the client will be responsible with operating IR35, and deducting any income tax and National Insurance Contributions (NICs) deemed to be owed by the contractor.
+If the contract is caught, then the client will be responsible for operating IR35, and deducting any income tax and National Insurance Contributions (NICs) deemed to be owed by the contractor.